Hannahathome/m5stack_demos/README.md

 1. `cd` into the example that you want to build and upload
 2. `arduino-cli compile --fqbn esp32:esp32:m5stack-core-esp32`
 3. Figure out what port you need to use `arduino-cli board list`
 4. `arduino-cli upload --fqbn esp32:esp32:m5stack-core-esp32 --port <YOUR COM PORT HERE>`

+To build and upload in the same command, use `arduino-cli compile --fqbn esp32:esp32:m5stack-core-esp32 --upload --port <YOUR COM PORT HERE> --verbose --build-path ./build`